The page navigation is complete. You may now navigate the page content as you wish.

 Example of a text section

-Text elements within a form should use logical, step-based sizing to reinforce hierarchy within sections and the form itself.
-While specifics around type hierarchy should be determined at the application level, adhering to these guidelines will help establish consistency at the page level and when constrained within another element or component.
+Text elements within a form should use logical sizing to reinforce hierarchy within sections and the form itself.
+While specifics regarding type hierarchy should be determined at the application level, the Form Layout component establishes a default heading style for form-level and section-level text as a starting point.

 Need-based organization